 The Health Benefits of Prenatal Yoga at Dr. Rahi’s Integrative Aesthetics™ Specialist

 Learn the health benefits of Prenatal Yoga by Dr. Rahi’s Integrative Aesthetics™ Specialist.
-For more information, call us or simply schedule an appointment online!
-We have 2 convenient locations to serve you in Beverly Hills CA, and SoHo NY!
+For more information, contact us or simply schedule an appointment online!
+We serve patients from Beverly Hills, CA.

 It is known that the bond between mother and child is considered one of the gifts of life, but is there a way to develop and strengthen this bond during pregnancy?